jiayuqiu/sisi/README.md

 ## 3. Now Researching

-### 3.1 Trust Score of Polygon(Depreciated)
+### 3.1 Trust Score of Polygon(Deprecated)

 #### Status:
-Depreciated.
+Deprecated.
 Switch to classify the event category.
 Not clear.
 Still can not find the right way to calculate the trust score of polygon.

 #### Pre-Processed: